QuickImageComment/QuickImageComment/README.md

 * Images: http://dev.exiv2.org/projects/exiv2/wiki/Supported_image_formats
 * Videos: http://dev.exiv2.org/projects/exiv2/wiki/Supported_video_formats

+To display RAW images, a codec from the camera manufacturer may have to be installed.

 The program runs on Microsoft Windows XP, Vista, Windows 7, 8 and 10.
 For Windows 7, 8  and 10 a 64-Bit-version is available.
 German and English can be selected as language.

 On www.quickimagecomment.de you find further information and can download zip-files with the excecutable packages.